Law

 • Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Faculty of Law's additional admission requirements stated below.

-• Applicants whose primary language is not English and who obtained their admitting degree (Master of Laws) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws, Juris Doctor, or equivalent) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The following are the most common tests:

 • The Test of English as a Foreign Language (TOEFL) with the following minimum scores: